danieloskarsson/jsond/README.md

 - _We are only allowed to process users that are at least 18 years old._ on the value of age.
 - _To be defined in it's own structure._ on the property name favorites.
 - _Should we define a list of known hobbies?_ on the defined value type in hobbies.

-As can be seen in the example above the use of comments does not require the use of value definitions.